Code-Institute-Submissions/Memory-Madness/README.md

 ### Problem-
 Screen size enlarges when animation appears on mobile devices.
 ### Fix-
+Added the overflow-x: hidden to game screen.

 ### Problem-
 Fonts found do not work, the are 'sanitized' upon page load.
-Alternative HArry Potter fonts found with same issue.
+Alternative Harry Potter fonts found with same issue.
 ### Fix-
-Switched to backup fonts.
+Switched to Caudex and Chelsea Market with serif and cursive as backup respectively.

+### Problem-
+Issue with certain versions of Safari on the transition of card rotation.
+This is to do with the 'all' which is assigned when just adding XXs.
+Known bug.
+### Fix-
+Several solutions found on internet, insert -webkit-backface-visible: hidden.

+### Problem-
+On mobile small deal for wand sound on first card match, after this sound happens on time.
+### Fix-
+To look at in next version.

 # Wireframe and process mapping:
 To begin the process I draw out how I would like the game to appear on mobile and desktop.
 On mobile defining where start button line up two by two, number of cards in a column and sizing.
 On desktop buttons in one line and two rows of cards.